🐾 MyPawellness.com — Real Advice from a Real Pet Owner

 My Cat Ate a Lily and Nothing Happened — Don't Be Fooled

-This guide covers exactly why my cat ate a lily and nothing happened at first, what lily poisoning in cats actually does to their body, and the precise window you have to act before the outcome changes completely.
+This guide covers why that “nothing happened” feeling is deceptive, and the precise window you have to act before the outcome changes completely.

 ⚡ Quick Answer

-My cat ate a lily and nothing happened in the first few hours — but if you see any of these signs, you are already past the early treatment window and need emergency care right now:
+My cat ate a lily and nothing happened in the first few hours — that’s expected.
+But if you see any of these signs, you’re already past the early window and need emergency care now:

 🚨 Go to Emergency Vet Immediately If You See:

-• Vomiting — often the first visible sign of lily poisoning in cats, appearing 6 to 12 hours after exposure
+• Vomiting — often the first sign, appearing 6 to 12 hours after exposure

 • Complete refusal to eat or drink